Business Food Waste Partnership Grants

 In addition to eligibility requirements, successful applicants will need to sign and return a Funding Deed.
 This confirms their commitment to comply with the conditions of the funding, including:

-• compliance with the eligibility criteria for the length of the grant agreement or paying back the funding
+• continue to comply with the eligibility criteria for the length of the project as outlined in the funding agreement or pay back the funding

-• reporting as described in the 'Monitoring and reporting' section (above)
+• reporting as described in the reporting and milestone payments section above

-• holding appropriate insurance and public liability coverage for the duration of the grant
+• hold appropriate insurance and public liability coverage for the duration of the grant

-• acknowledging the support of the NSW Government on publications relating to the project, in accordance with the Funding Deed; and
+• acknowledge the support of the NSW Government on publications relating to the project, in accordance with the Funding Deed

-• inviting a NSW Government representative to any launch or public event associated with this funding.
+• invite a NSW Government representative to any launch or public event associated with this funding.

 A copy of the template Funding Deed (PDF 650KB) is available.